gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 # Mission Tasks:
 ## Task 0: Setup your Arduino environment for XMC and Trust X
 - [ ]  Download and setup all the required software and make sure that E00_Minimal example can be executed without any error.
+- [ ]  Open the command prompt.
+On Windows 10, it is call Windows Powershell.
+For a more advance interface, open ise from powershell.
+- [ ]  Ensure that openssl is installed and can be accessed from the powershell.
+Use the "openssl version" to check the path accessibility.

 ## Task 1: HelloBootCamp
 - [ ]  Attach the Trust X to your platform and execute the E01_HelloBootcamp example.